-The EU and the UK are (almost certainly) going to part ways and your new child and the generations that follow will not enjoy the benefits of EU citizenship.
-Whether you favour leave or remain, it is natural to want your own child to have opportunities and advantages and thus to want them to have EU citizenship.
+The EU and the UK have parted ways and your new child and the generations that follow will not enjoy the benefits of EU citizenship.
+Whether you favoured leave or remain, it is natural to want your own child to have opportunities and advantages and thus to want them to have EU citizenship.
 Many British children will automatically have these opportunities and advantages after Brexit due to a parent or grandparent being from an EU country, which is incredibly unfair on those who won’t.

 There are some well-known ways to acquire another nationality, such that both nationalities could be passed to your children.
-For example, relocation pre-Brexit to Belgium for at least six years or purchase of an expensive property in Malta should work.
+For example, relocation for several years may help, dependent on national laws, or purchase of an expensive property in Malta should work.
 The former seems a bit much and the latter is beyond most people’s financial means.

 There is however an easier, lesser known, way.
 We are not saying that it is easy and it does not give you EU citizenship, only your child.
 It can however be done by a person of typical means willing to go to a bit of effort.

 The answer could not be simpler in principle.
 Provided your child is born in Northern Ireland, he or she can have both British and Irish nationalities.
 Of course, with Irish nationality comes EU citizenship.
 And a super plus of giving birth in Northern Ireland is that the ambit of the NHS is not left.